itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 ### Finding Errors in the Tracing Chain

-Let's intentionally brake the tracing chain.
+Let's intentionally break the tracing chain.

 We will increment the version number of the system requirement we saw earlier.
 Now the lower level requirements do not cover the system requirement anymore, so we expect OFT to complain about this.